Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Prenzlauer Berg

 Tucked into Berlin’s northeast, Prenzlauer Berg can’t be ignored when choosing where to base yourself in Berlin.
-The area is more elegant than Kreuzberg or Friedrichshain.
-But it’s got enough grit to keep it interesting.
-Prenzlauer Berg is now one of the most coveted neighbourhoods for Berliners.
+The area is more elegant than Kreuzberg or Friedrichshain, but with just enough grit to keep it interesting.
+Prenzlauer Berg is now one of the most coveted neighborhoods for Berliners.

 For foodies, selecting Prenzlauer Berg as your Berlin base is almost obligatory.
 The diverse restaurant scene in Prenzlauer Berg is among the best in the city.
 The selection is especially good around Kollwitzplatz, Oderberger Straße, and Kastanienalle.